Partially multiplicative quandles and simplicial Hurwitz spaces: Tameness properties for PMQs and the PMQ-ring

 \subsection{Pairwise determined PMQs}

-Classically, a partial abelian monoid $M$ is \emph{pairwise determined} if for every $r\geq 3$ and every sequence $(a_1,\dots,a_r)$ of elements of $M$, either the sum $a_1+\dots+a_r$ is defined in $M$, or there are indices $1\leq i<j\leq r$ such that the sum $a_i+a_j$ is not defined.
-Note that if $M$, considered as an abelian PMQ, is normed and maximally decomposable, then it is equivalent to require the previous dichotomy for all $r\geq 3$ and all sequences $(a_1,\dots,a_r)$ of elements of $M$ of norm 1.
-We generalise this notion for PMQs. \begin{defn} Let $\Q$ be a normed and maximally decomposable PMQ.
-We say that $\Q$ is \emph{pairwise determined} if the following holds: for every $r\geq 3$ and every sequence $(a_1,\dots,a_r)$ of elements of $\Q_1$, either the product $a_1\dots a_r$ is defined in $\Q$, or there is a sequence of standard moves connecting $(a_1,\dots,a_r)$ to a new sequence $(a'_1,\dots,a'_r)$ such that the product $a'_1a'_2$ is not defined in $\Q$. \end{defn} An example of a PMQ which is pairwise determined but not coconnected is any abelian monoid which is not coconnected, for instance the abelian monoid $\N\cup\set{1'}$ from Example \ref{ex:Ncup1p}.
+Classically, a partial abelian monoid $M$ is \emph{pairwise determined} if for every $r\geq 3$ and every sequence $(a_1,\dots,a_r)$ of elements of $M$, the sum $a_1+\dots+a_r$ is defined in $M$ if and only if for all $1\leq i<j\leq r$ the sum $a_i+a_j$ is defined.
+Note that if $M$, considered as an abelian PMQ, is normed and maximally decomposable, then it is equivalent to require the previous dichotomy for all $r\geq 3$ and only for all sequences $(a_1,\dots,a_r)$ of elements of $M$ of norm 1.
+We generalise this notion to PMQs. \begin{defn} Let $\Q$ be a normed and maximally decomposable PMQ.
+We say that $\Q$ is \emph{pairwise determined} if the following holds: for every $r\geq 3$ and every sequence $(a_1,\dots,a_r)$ of elements of $\Q_1$, either the product $a_1\dots a_r$ is defined in $\Q$, or there is a sequence of standard moves connecting $(a_1,\dots,a_r)$ to a new sequence $(a'_1,\dots,a'_r)$ such that the product $a'_1a'_2$ is not defined in $\Q$. \end{defn} An example of a PMQ which is pairwise determined but not coconnected is any abelian monoid which is not coconnected, see for instance Example \ref{ex:Ncup1p}.

 \begin{ex} Let $n\ge1$ and let $\Q=\set{0,\dots,n}\subset\N$, regarded as an abelian PMQ by virtue of Definition \ref{defn:fullsubPMQ}, with norm given by the inclusion into $\N$.
 Note that every element admits a unique maximal decomposition as sum of 1's, hence $\Q$ is coconnected; on the other hand, if $n\ge2$, the sequence $(1,1,\dots,1)$ of length $n+1$ is fixed by any standard move, is not summable, yet its first two elements are summable: hence for $n\ge2$ the PMQ $\Q$ is not pairwise determined. \end{ex}